bozemanneighbors/bozemanneighbors.github.io/index.markdown

 <iframe width="740" height="480" src="https://www.youtube.com/embed/4yO3B96xnFg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Missing Middle Housing in Bozeman Today

+Missing Middle Housing exists in all of Bozeman's historic neighborhoods and contributes to their charm and vitality.
+Unfortunately, creating new middle density housing has been illegal in most of these neighborhoods for 80 years.
+Pro-housing advocate Mark Egge recently presented a Pecha Kucha on the types of housing the draft UDC would legalize.
+Check it out here:

+<iframe width="740" height="480" src="https://www.youtube.com/embed/4IiH-bqK_pI?si=_FUa7MPlI0DG2Jy-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Common Draft UDC Misconceptions

 Unfortunately, the city's lack of proactive communication about the draft code has created a lot of misinformation.
 Several common misconceptions about the Draft UDC are addressed below.